powerhousepro69/videoinfox/readme.md

         START in view playlist and play queue to start autoplay from anywhere in a playlist and play to the end.

-        RESUME to start autoplay from the last video played on player (q) quit.
+        RESUME in view playlist and play queue to start autoplay from the last video that was playing on player (q) quit.

         Note: There is no resume for play directory or autoplay.
               Resume is only available in view playlist and the play queue.

 ![Play Directory](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/PLAY-DIRECTORY.png)